Skip to main content

 Cooper was born in 1791 in New York City, the fifth child of nine in the family.
 His father, who had served as a lieutenant in the Continental Army, had a series of businesses, working as a hatter, a brewer, a storekeeper, and a brickmaker.
 He was not very successful in any of them, but his son helped him from a very young age and so grew up deeply familiar with smallscale industrial processes as well as the details of business keeping.
 In addition, he helped his mother around the house, including with the laundry.
 He soon invented a device for pounding the dirty clothes, perhaps the world’s first washing machine.

 Unfortunately, unlike David Packard, who received a world-class education in engineering at Stanford University, his family’s relative poverty did not allow Cooper to get more than about a year of formal schooling.
 But that was not uncommon at the turn of the nineteenth century, and engineering was a much simpler business then as well.
-When he was seventeen, he was apprenticed to a carriage maker in New York City.
+When he was 17, he was apprenticed to a carriage maker in New York City.
 During his apprenticeship he spent much time teaching himself by reading, and he even paid for private tutors in the evening.
 This gave him the idea of evening classes to let working people gain a formal education.
 It was an idea that would blossom fifty years later into Cooper’s greatest legacy, and it is now so common that it is hard to believe somebody had to think of it in the first place.

-His apprenticeship agreement called for him to be paid twenty-five dollars a year and given a room rent-free, but he was soon so useful that his employer voluntarily doubled and then tripled his pay.
+His apprenticeship agreement called for him to be paid $25 a year and given a room rent-free, but he was soon so useful that his employer voluntarily doubled and then tripled his pay.
 At the end of Cooper’s apprenticeship at age twenty-one, the carriage maker offered to lend him the money he needed to set himself up in the carriage-making business, but Cooper declined.
 He didn’t want to be in debt, for he had already learned to be very cautious about money.
 “I used to pay all my debts every Saturday night,” he remembered as an old man, “and I knew that what I had left was my own!”

 Cooper went to work in a woolen factory, again made himself indispensable, and was soon being paid at the rate of $1.50 a day, then very good wages.

 They hoped that the new Baltimore & Ohio Railroad, whose tracks ran nearby, would be a source of much business as well as a cheap means of transporting supplies and products.
 But the nascent B&O was near bankruptcy.
-Its few miles of tracks were so twisty that George Stephenson- who had built the Manchester & Liverpool, the world’s first commercially successful railroad—declared that steam locomotives could not operate successfully on it.
+Its few miles of tracks were so twisty that George Stephenson - who had built the Manchester & Liverpool, the world’s first commercially successful railroad - declared that steam locomotives could not operate successfully on it.
 Cooper decided to prove the great engineer wrong.
 “I’ll knock an engine together in six weeks,” he declared, “that will pull carriages ten miles an hour.”

 This he proceeded to do.
 He found some old wheels that would serve, rigged them to a platform, sent to New York for a rotary steam engine he had had built for an earlier experiment, bolted it to the platform, and then added a boiler.
-Piece by improvised piece, he assembled the Tom Thumb , the first locomotive built in America.
+Piece by improvised piece, he assembled the Tom Thumb, the first locomotive built in America.

 To everyone’s surprise (except, I suspect, Peter Cooper’s), the thing worked, pulling a carriage loaded with fortytwo people at speeds of up to eighteen miles an hour, then a breathtaking pace.
 Indeed, some of the passengers made a point of taking out paper and pencil and writing down coherent sentences while whizzing along to disprove the belief that the human brain could not function when a person was moving so fast.

-Soon the Baltimore & Ohio Railroad was a going concern (literally), and the value of Cooper’s land in Baltimore soared.
+Soon, the Baltimore & Ohio Railroad was a going concern (literally), and the value of Cooper’s land in Baltimore soared.
 When he sold out a few years later, he took B&O stock in payment at a value of $44 a share.
-A few years later he sold it for $235 a share.
+A few years later, he sold it for $235 a share.

-By this time Cooper was in the third phase of his life- that devoted to doing good works.
+By this time, Cooper was in the third phase of his life - that devoted to doing good works.
 He had always served on innumerable boards established to improve the quality of life in his city.
 Now he resolved to do something more concrete.
 He established Cooper Union in 1859 “for the advancement of science and art.”
 The building itself was interesting, being the first “fireproof” one erected in the country (using iron beams manufactured, of course, by Peter Cooper) and containing a shaft in anticipation of the invention of a practical elevator.

-But it is the Union, not the building, that is really interesting, for in addition to advancing science and art, it existed for the advancement of those who wished to advance themselves.
+But it is the Union, not the building, that is really interesting, for, in addition to advancing science and art, it existed for the advancement of those who wished to advance themselves.
 It offered free courses and lectures on numerous subjects in science and the arts, and it maintained a reading room that the general public was welcome to use.
 This the public did in vast numbers, often three thousand a week.
-To this day Cooper Union remains one of the rare private institutions of higher learning in the country that do not charge tuition.
+To this day, Cooper Union remains one of the rare private institutions of higher learning in the country that do not charge tuition.

 I do not know if David Packard knew those words, but he, too, lived by them.